BlueCyro/Cumulo/README.md

 # Requirements
 - Access to the Resonite Headless server (this repo ain't a bargain bin)
 - ResoniteModLoader version 2.6.0 or greater
+    - **Ensure that the required version of ResoniteModLoader is installed into your headless before continuing**

 # Command Line Usage

 Cumulo is run from the command line/terminal and can either be run standalone or as part of a script - such as your own server startup script for example.

 - Linux usage: `mono Cumulo.exe /path/to/headless/here`